-1 Module name 46534 Interfaces and Catalysis - Lab 5 ECTS 2 Courses / lectures Praktikum: Interface & Catalysis LAB (7.0 SWS) Attendance in lab course is compulsory!
-Please check lab instructions (contact lab supervise) Laboratory insurance is mandatory for participation course - see: www.laborversicherung.de · 3 Lecturers Prof. Dr. Bernd Meyer Prof. Dr. Jörg Libuda Prof. Dr. Julien Bachmann
+1 Module name 46534 Interfaces and Catalysis - Lab Interfaces and catalysis - Lab 5 ECTS 2 Courses / lectures Praktikum: Interface & Catalysis LAB (7 SWS) Attendance in lab course is compulsory!
+Please check lab instructions (contact lab supervisor) Laboratory insurance is mandatory for participation in the lab course - see: www.laborversicherung.de 5 ECTS 3 Lecturers Prof. Dr. Julien Bachmann Prof. Dr. Bernd Meyer Prof. Dr. Jörg Libuda

 4 Module coordinator Prof. Dr. Jörg Libuda 5 Contents Practical introduction to state-of-the-art research in the fields of surface science, interface science, heterogeneous catalysis, electrocatalysis or materials characterization.
 Guided work on a current research project in a research group.
 Research topics may cover spectroscopy at surfaces, microscopy at surfaces, in-situ or operando spectroscopy, characterization of catalytic materials, in-situ methods in electrocatalysis, preparation and characterization of nanomaterials, modelling and simulation of interfaces and nanomaterials or similar.
-Practical laboratory experience to introduce state-of-the-art experimental tools in surface and catalysis research, among them: Electron spectroscopies Vibrational spectroscopy and microscopy Characterization of nanomaterials Electrochemical in-situ characterization Photochemical / photoelectrochemical in-situ characterization Modelling on processes at interfaces 6 Learning objectives and skills Modelling on processes at interfaces The students get familiar with the current state-of-knowledge for a specific research topic. apply fundamental knowledge of physical chemistry to a specific research topic. understand and test model-like descriptions for complex physicochemical problems.
+Practical laboratory experience to introduce state-of-the-art experimental tools in surface and catalysis research, among them: • Electron spectroscopies • Vibrational spectroscopies • Microscopy at interfaces • In-situ and operando spectroscopy and microscopy • Characterization of nanomaterials • Electrochemical in-situ characterization • Photochemical / photoelectrochemical in-situ characterization • Modelling on processes at interfaces 6 Learning objectives and skills The students get familiar with the current state-of-knowledge for a specific research topic. apply fundamental knowledge of physical chemistry to a specific research topic. understand and test model-like descriptions for complex physicochemical problems. operate complex state-of-the-art instrumentation. get in contact with development of new methodologies to answer open questions in interface science and catalysis. analyze data with state-of-the-art methodologies. record, document, and analyze research data in in appropriate form.

-present own results in written form and scientific style English language.
-7 Prerequisites None 8 Integration in curriculum semester: 2;3 9 Module compatibility Advances in Interface Research and Catalysis A Master of Science Molecular Science 20202 Obligatory lab course module (5 ECTS) within the Compulsory elective module Interfaces and Catalysis within the degree programmes M.Sc.
+present and discuss experimental results and develop interpretations. present own results in written form and scientific style English language.
+7 Prerequisites None 8 Integration in curriculum semester: 2;3 9 Module compatibility Advances in Interface Research and Catalysis A Master of Science Molecular Science 20202 • Obligatory lab course module (5 ECTS) within the Compulsory elective module Interfaces and Catalysis within the degree programmes M.Sc.
 Chemistry or M.Sc.
 Molecular Science 10 Method of examination Practical achievement PL: Graded Lab Protocol of 30 - 50 pages (plus raw data documentation) Please note: Module examination organized by supervising group!
 11 Grading procedure Practical achievement (100%) 12 Module frequency Every semester 13 Workload in clock hours Contact hours: 105 h Independent study: 45 h 14 Module duration 1 semester 15 Teaching and examination language english 16 Bibliography Will be provided by the supervising research group